0v3rride/0v3rride.github.io/Posts/Offender-365.md

 print(response.cookies.get_dict())

-# Despite everything looking like it is setup correctly the response is a 440 - signin reason timeout
+# Despite everything looking like it is setup correctly following the requests in burp.
+The response is a 440 - signin reason timeout
 ```

-Okay, that didn't work.
-The last resort is using selenium to automate the interactive login flow to security.microsoft.com.
-The ability to run threat hunting queries in with Habu2 has been added using this method.
-I'm currently looking into the ability to interact with the live response feature via the apiproxy.
+When doing some troubleshooting to the script above [I found that ROADtools uses selenium to manage interactive logins](https://github.com/search?q=%2Fopenidconnect%5C.nonce%2F&type=code).
+I don't really like using selenium for things unless I absolutely have to.
+I figured if it's good enough for ROADtools then it wouldn't hurt to use it in this application as well.
+So, with no other choice.
+My last idea was to use `selenium-wire` to automate the interactive login flow to security.microsoft.com and obtain the `sccauth` cookie value and `X-Xsrf-token` response header value.
+This method is kind of shotty depending on whether the organization's tenant is managed or federated.

+I've added both methods to run threat hunting queries in Habu2:
+* Selenium (`SeleniumRunQuery`)
+* MDE service API for the threat hunting service (`MTPRunQuery`)

 ## Resources
 * https://learn.microsoft.com/en-us/graph/api/security-security-runhuntingquery?view=graph-rest-1.0&tabs=http